jina-ai/docs/chapters/project_guide.rst

 #####################
-Project set up guide
+Project setup guide
 #####################

 .. meta::
    :description: You will see the best practices on how to create a project on Jina.
-   :keywords: Jina, set-up
+   :keywords: Jina, setup

 .. note:: This guide expects you have a basic understanding of Jina.
 If you do not have that yet, please read `Jina 101 <http://101.jina.ai>`_ first.